 What sets you apart

-Along the same lines, you should show your site visitors what sets your course apart from all of the others.
+Along the same lines, you should show your site visitors what sets your course apart from all the others.
 Has it been regularly visited by pros?
 Does it feature a world-class restaurant that’s known for a certain type of cuisine?
-All competitive advantages deserve to be emphasized so the viewer can make his or her choice of golf course to visit.
+All competitive advantages deserve to be emphasized, so the viewer can make his or her choice of golf course to visit.

 Testimonials and endorsements are meaningful and add credibility.
 The more testimonials that are detailed in nature, the better!
 A golfer trying to decide between one beach area golf course and another somewhat-similar golf course while on vacation may just be swayed by a powerful testimonial.

-Include detailed information on all of the pricing and fees for your course.
+Include detailed information on all the pricing and fees for your course.
 Some golf course owners make the mistake of not posting this information on their site, which can scare away potential customers.